Sel-en-ium/node-util/README.md

 param {*} var1
 param {*} var2
 returns {boolean} - true if the variables have the same value.
-It recursively checks Objects and stringifies the rest for comparison.
+It recursively checks Objects and stringify's the rest for comparison.

-Recursively checks if 2 variables are the same.
+#### merge
+param {Object} obj1 - Acts as the base object.
+It may have non-unique properties overwritten.
+param {Object} obj2 - Object whose properties will be added to obj1.
+param {boolean} untouched - If true, don't modify obj1.
+returns {Object} obj1 with all of obj2 properties.

+Recursively merges two objects.